mchudnovskiy/envoy-experiments/envoy/health-check-discovery.md

 *Notice: The first and second endpoints received addresses 172.18.0.2 and 172.18.0.3 respectively.*

-After a few requests to envoy (`curl localhost:8888/test`) we can see, that  HC period has been changed to one sec.
+After a few requests to envoy (`curl localhost:8888/test`) we can see, that  hc period has been changed to one sec.

 Endpoints log sample:
 ```